PerfectoCode/Community-Samples/CommunityReadTxt/README.md

-# Reading External xsl/xlsx File in Java #
+# Reading External txt File in Java #

 This is a sample code in java for reading external txt files.
 This is useful for when you have a lot of data to use in your script and instead of hard-coding it in the script,